Colds are very common. A visit to your health care provider's office is often not needed, and colds often get better in 3 to 4 days.

 - Stay home when you are sick.

-- Cough or sneeze into a tissue or into the crease of your elbow and not into the air.
+- Cough or sneeze into a tissue or into the crook of your elbow and not into the air.

 Try treating your cold at home first.
 Call your provider right away, or go to the emergency room, if you have: